rasbot/Bigfoot-Sighting-NLP-Study/readme/readme.md

 <img src='https://github.com/branlindsey/nlp_case_study/blob/master/images/subplot_er.png'>

 - Summer is when you should look for a Sasquatch.
 - The 90s and early 2000s were a peak in sitings.
+Maybe the grunge scene?
-- Most people report soon, but others hold on for a while.
+- Most people report soon, but others hold on for a while(a long while).